House of Burnett

-The House of Burnett (Burnet, Burnette, Burnard, Bernard) is a Lowland and Border Scottish family composed of several branches.
+The House of Burnett (Burnett, Burnette, Burnard, Bernard) is a Lowland and Border Scottish family composed of several branches.
 The Chief of the Name and Arms of Burnett is James Comyn Amherst Burnett of Leys.

 Origins of the name

 It remains uncertain if the name of Burnett is of Saxon or Norman origins.

 It has been suggested that the name Burnett is derived from the Old French burnete, brunette, which is a diminutive of brun meaning "brown", "dark brown".
 Another proposed origin of the name is from burnete, a high quality wool cloth originally dyed to a dark brown colour.
 There is also evidence which suggests that Burnett stems from the English surname of Burnard, a derivative of the Anglo-Saxon name "Beornheard".
 Spelling variations of the name in early documents show Burnet and Burnard/Bernard being used interchangeably for the same family and at times for the same person.
 It is likely that the family of de Bernard first came to Scotland with the return of David I of Scotland and that they settled in Roxburghshire.